Cham0i/SecPlus/README.md

 **Actors and Threats**

-- APT (Advanced Persistent Threats): Hackers that will always attempt to hack you
+- Advanced Persistent Threats (APT): Hackers that will always attempt to hack you
 - Insider Threats: Threats within your organization.
 Either traitors or incompetent people
 - State Actors: Government sponsored hackers (China, Russia, North Korea)
 - Hacktivists: Hackers motivated by politics